Archive for the ‘Admissions’ Category

 Where the Term "T-14" Came From

-The term "T-14" refers to the top fourteen law schools according to U.S. News and World Report (USNWR).
+The term "T-14" refers to the top fourteen law schools according to U.S. News and World Report (USNWR), a publication that specializes in rankings.
 But why fourteen instead of ten or twenty-three or five?
 Because the top fourteen schools have stayed fairly consistent according to USNWR.

 Let's repeat that for emphasis: they've stayed consistent according to USNWR.